Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Chemoembolization is a way to treat cancer in the liver.
 It can be used for cancer that began in the liver.
 Or it can be used for cancer that has spread (metastasized) to the liver from other parts of the body.
 The procedure treats only cancer in the liver.
 It is done by a specially trained doctor.
 The doctor is called an interventional radiologist.

-A tumor needs a supply of blood to grow.
 The hepatic artery is a large blood vessel.
 It sends blood to the liver.
 To grow, a liver tumor takes most of its blood from this artery.
-During the procedure, chemotherapy medications are put into the artery.
+During the procedure, chemotherapy medications are put into the hepatic artery.
 It is then blocked off from the rest of the body.
 This makes sure the medications stay in the liver.
 And it cuts off blood to the tumor.